chandana351/movie-search-app/README.md

 # 🎬 Movie Search App

-A simple web application to search for movies using the OMDb API.
+A simple web application to search for movies using the **OMDb API**.
 It displays details such as **Title, Year, Release Date, IMDb Rating, and Poster**.

 ---